braze-inc/braze-docs/_includes/archive/short_and_long_codes.md

 | Help | n/a | `Our company is a company that does this and that.
 For more info on the company, let us know here.
 Or, you can contact support at 1-800-111-1111.` |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-Depending on your situation, you may need to provide more or fewer flows like the ones listed above.
+Depending on your situation, you may need to provide more or fewer flows like the ones listed in the preceding table.
 You'll also have to let us know **three general examples** of messages you plan to send via SMS - feel free to ask your Braze representative for guidance.

 You also must inform us, regardless of which number you use, of how many messages per month you plan to send.